gtaharaedmonds/marching-cubes-gpu/README.md

 ## Demo Scenes

-1. Marching cubes demo with physics (GPU)

-  Has a simple grid of terrain with physics enabled.
-Click to throw cubes at the world.

-2. Infinite world demo (GPU)

-  Demo of the infinite terrain system with LOD enabled.
-The different colors represent different levels of detail.

-3. Infinite cave demo (GPU)

-  Same as the infinite world demo but except inverted so seems like a cave.

-Controls: Mouse to look, WASD to move, E/Q to rise/descend, F to toggle infinite mode, left click to throw a cube (in physics scene only).
+Controls: Mouse to look, WASD to move, E/Q to rise/descend, left click to throw a cube (in physics scenes only).

+There are certain scenes that are higher definition which take more performance than the lower detail ones.

 ## Notes: